-At its core, tax loss harvesting is a strategy based on selling stocks, mutual funds, exchange-traded funds and other securities that are now worth less than what investors paid for them and are experiencing losses.
+At its core, tax loss harvesting is a strategy based on selling stocks, mutual funds, exchange-traded funds (ETFs) and other securities that are now worth less than what investors paid for them.
 This is a long-term incremental strategy, which makes it perfect for young investors such as Millennials.

-The loss on the sale can offset gains from the sale of other securities — at least partially — or create a deduction against ordinary income.
+The loss on the sale can offset taxes on gains from the sale of other securities — at least partially — or create a deduction against ordinary income.

 Benefits of Tax Loss Harvesting